What Is Triazolam (Halcion)?

 - doctor shopping

-- repeatedly failing to fulfil major obligations
+- repeatedly failing to fulfill major obligations

 - becoming irritable or extremely sleepy